ronflima/feijuca/readme.md

 ## What is feijuca?

-Feijoada is a portuguese dish, originary from the north of Portugal.
+Feijoada is a portuguese dish, originary from the [north of Portugal][feijuca-link].
 It is a dish made of beans and meat.
 In Brazil it is one of the most popular dishes, commonly called *feijuca*.